MicrosoftDocs/visualstudio-docs/docs/data-tools/insert-new-records-into-a-database.md

      [!code-cs[VbRaddataSaving#15](../data-tools/codesnippet/CSharp/insert-new-records-into-a-database_2.cs)]

 ## Insert new records by using command objects
  The following example inserts new records directly into a database using command objects.
-For more information about using command objects to run commands and stored procedures, see [Fetching Data into Your Application](../data-tools/fetching-data-into-your-application.md).

  The following procedure uses the `Region` table in the Northwind database  as an example.